How to Successfully Build a Hybrid Workforce

 There is no one-size-fits all hybrid work model.
 To implement a sustainable hybrid work arrangement, organisations need to first establish the objective of adopting such an arrangement (e.g. to attract and retain talent), assess the organisation’s and employees’ needs (e.g. through surveys) and identify a suitable model.
 Pilot this model with a proportion of employees and make adjustments along the way before rolling it out to the whole organisation.

-TAFEP is developing a telecommuting resource to support implementation and sustain telecommuting at the workplace.
-This guide will include important considerations and best practices, as well as examples from Singapore-based organisations on how they have introduced telecommuting in response to Covid-19 and/or embedded it as a part of their overall people strategy.
-Look out for it!
+Refer to TAFEP's Telecommuting Guide for more information on how to implement a sustainable telecommuting arrangement in a hybrid work environment.
+This guide includes important considerations and best practices, as well as examples from Singapore-based organisations on how they have introduced telecommuting in response to Covid-19 and/or embedded it as a part of their overall people strategy.

 1 Singapore – Majority of Employers Plan to Continue Flexible Work Arrangements Beyond Covid-19.
 (2020, Sep 22).
 Staffing Industry Analysts, retrieved from: https://www2.staffingindustry.com/row/Editorial/Daily-News/Singapore-Majority-of-employers-plan-to-continue-flexible-work-arrangements-beyond-Covid-19-55216.